Code-Institute-Submissions/mendesfsweden-MilestoneProject2_ReSUb/README.md

 ### MS2 -Interactive Frontend Development - Code Institute

-This project a memory card game.
+This project a memory card Super Mario theme based.
 The idea is that the user will match all the card pairs in order to finish the game.
 There is a time limit of 60 seconds and a score of 1000 points to which every click deducts 20 points.

 ## Demo